Keep Your Brand Safe: A Controlled Leap into AI Technology

 And many, many more.

 My second piece of advice is, look internally.
 If you're trying to implement new technology, one that some of your board members may be wary of, think of using it to solve long term internal issues.
-It is much easier to build a business case for it, your business can earn (or save) a lot of money from it, and your board members will sleep better at night.
+It is much easier to write a business use case for it, your business can earn (or save) a lot of money from it, and your board members will sleep better at night.

 3. Get your brand people involved ASAP